This Hawaiian quilt by Keri Designs uses DMC Color Variations for the fruit and the borders.

 They are designed to be used like the many popular lines of overdyed and hand-dyed thread and they make great substitutions for them However, as you can see from the piece I stitched (a Keri Designs Hawaiian quilt), the color transitions are more sudden than in many hand-dyes.
-The color runs seem to be a bit shorted as well.
+The color runs seem to be a bit shortened as well.

 What this means is that those transitional colors that are the mixtures of two adjacent colors in a hand-dye are absent here.
 This makes the colors clearer, and the transitions sharper.
 Using these threads you won’t find your color diluted by these shades.
 However if you like that transition or want those intermediate shades, these threads won’t work for you.